In the News!

 Most books about the Santa Fe Trail (SFT) tell the stories of male travelers.
 Information about women on the SFT during this period can be difficult to find.
 Dr. Frances Levine’s new book, Crossings: Women on the Santa Fe Trail, is a collection of stories of women traveling the Trail in BOTH directions with background information that further explains the lives of women then and now.

-This book is interesting, easy to read, and full of valuable information!
-Come Check it out!
+This book is easy to read and full of unique, rarely seen diary entries and information!

 Look for more books and booklets about the SFT on the shelves under the “Santa Fe Trail Books” sign in The Kansas Room – most available for check out!
 All are marked with a covered wagon sticker.